Authorization Services

 quarkus.keycloak.policy-enforcer.enable=true

-• Redeploy and test the application accesses:
+• Redeploy and test the application access:

 • Open a new incognito browser session.